sing-group/aibench-project/docs/source/api.rst

 ***********

-Here you can find a brief summary of how to interact with AIBench API to add special behaviour or customizations to your application.
+Here you can find a brief summary of how to interact with AIBench API to add special behavior or customizations to your application.
 Interacting with a framework API is normally done via hooks, which allow you to run code at specific points, as well as calls to the framework's core objects.